Humanity+ and the Transhumanist Declaration

 Transhumanism strives to embrace the fullest potential of scientific and technological advancement to improve the human condition while responsibly addressing the attendant risks.
 The Transhumanist Declaration lays out these goals and priorities.

 The Transhumanist Declaration

-The Transhumanist Declaration was first drafted by a a small group of committed visionaries in 1988, and later adopted by the World Transhumanist Association (now called Humanity+).
-It lays the foundation for a vision of Transhumanism—as goals to strive for and as practices to achieve them—widely accepted by transhumanists today.
+The Transhumanist Declaration was first drafted by a small group of committed visionaries in 1988, and later adopted by the World Transhumanist Association (now called Humanity+).
+It lays the foundation for a vision of Transhumanism that is widely accepted by transhumanists today, enumerating both goals to strive for and practices to achieve them.

 - A commitment to use science and technology to expand human potential and curtail the effects of old age and other forms of human suffering.